DBCDK/recommender-feedback/src/integration/readme.md

 It is important that all integration tests use the wrapper, because the wrapper makes sure that the service is mocked properly, independently of load order -- Node caches `require()` loads of modules.
 As a consequence, all tests share the *same* mocked service, and therefore the *static* configuration of the service cannot be changed from one test to the other.

-The no-database tests (`_no-db.js`) are a special case, because what they need to simulate is something that would make all integration tests fail.
+The no-database tests (`_no-db.js`) are a special case, because what they need to simulate is something that would make all other integration tests fail.
 So the no-database tests cannot be run together with the other tests, again because of Node caching `require()`, which is why there is both a `test-integration` and `test-nodb` script in `package.json`.